VGDev1/PrusaMK3s-klipper/README.md

 - Grease bearings with Mobilux EP2

 ### Slicer

-I am using Prusaslicer, put this in Custom G-code if you want my macros to work:
+I am using Prusaslicer MK4 profiles for printing, put this in Custom G-code under printer settings if you want my macros to work
-I use the profiles provided for the MK4

 #### Start gcode
 - `M104 S0 ; Stops PS/SS from sending temp waits separately`